 Research on cervical instability and Prolotherapy treatments

-Caring Medical has published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
+Caring Medical has published dozens of papers on Prolotherapy injections as a treatment in difficult-to-treat musculoskeletal disorders.
 We are going to refer to some of this research as it relates to cervical instability and a myriad of related symptoms including the problems of cough, hiccups, and disruption of the diaphragm.

 In our own research, our Caring Medical research team published a comprehensive review of the problems related to weakened damaged cervical neck ligaments.
-(5)
+(12)

 This is what we wrote: “To date, there is no consensus on the diagnosis of cervical spine instability or on traditional treatments that relieve chronic neck instability issues like those mentioned above.
 In such cases, patients often seek out alternative treatments for pain and symptom relief.
 Prolotherapy is one such treatment that is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.
-While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems are not so obvious.
+While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems is not so obvious.
 Further and unfortunately, there is often no correlation between the hypermobility or subluxation of the vertebrae, clinical signs or symptoms, or neurological signs (such as cough, hiccups, and swallowing difficulties) or symptoms.
 Sometimes there are no symptoms at all which further broadens the already very wide spectrum of possible diagnoses for cervical instability.”

 What we demonstrated in this study is that the cervical neck ligaments are the main stabilizing structures of the cervical facet joints in the cervical spine and have been implicated as a major source of chronic neck pain and in the case of cough, hiccups, and swallowing difficulties type symptoms, cervical instability.